 Think of that as a co-pay.
 The actual cost for this event typically exceeds $125 per car.
-Luckily, subsidies from the solid waste haulers, Jackson and Josephine Counties and cities within our area pay for 96% of the cost.
-The modest $5 fee helps pay for the rest
+Luckily, subsidies from the solid waste haulers, Jackson and Josephine Counties and cities within our area pay for event.

 - Buy only what you need then use it up.

 - If you end up with products left over, share them with family, friends and neighbors.

 - Read the labels before you buy.
 Watch for words like “danger”, “warning,” and “caution.”
 Follow the directions carefully.
 Whenever possible, consider using a safer alternative.